brito79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su- This script switches the user from the current user to Betty
+Create a script that switches the current user to the user betty.